The moment-weight inequality and the Hilbert-Mumford criterion: Nonpositive sectional curvature

 for $t\ge 1$ and

 This proves Lemma~\ref{le:expand}. \end{proof}

-\begin{theorem}[{\bf Cartan's fixed point theorem}] Let $M$ be a complete connected simply connected Riemannian manifold with nonpositive sectional curvature.
-Let $\rG$ be a compact topological group that acts on $M$ by isometries.
-Then there exists an element $p\in M$ such that $gp=p$ for every $g\in\rG$. \end{theorem}
+\begin{thm}[{\bf Cartan Fixed Point Theorem}] Let $M$ be a complete connected simply connected Riemannian manifold with nonpositive sectional curvature.
+Let~$\rG$ be a compact topological group that acts on~$M$ by isometries.
+Then there exists an element~${p\in M}$ such that~${gp=p}$ for every~${g\in\rG}$. \end{thm}

 \begin{proof} See page~\pageref{proof:CARTAN}. \end{proof}

 The proof follows the argument given by Bill Casselmann in~\cite{BC} and requires the following two lemmas.
 The first lemma asserts that every manifold of nonpositive sectional curvature is a semi-hyperbolic space in the sense of Alexandrov.